Software Tools

 … is a website dedicated to Astrophotography and Astrophotographers - worldwide.
 It is a great place to see what others are doing in astrophotography.
 It is also a great planning tool.
 For example, you can pick a constellation and search for images taken of objects in that constellation - a great way to get ideas of what you want to target.
 You can create a free account, or you can subscribe to premium levels that provide greater services.

-…is the Session control software that I use.
+…is the Session control software that I have used for most of the past 5 years.
 It is a very powerful and capable tool that not only controls things but also provides some excellent tools for planning your project sessions and target sessions in advance.

 …is a website that projects how each night during the next week will play out Weather-wise.
 There is also a phone app.
 I use this all of the time!